SemkoDev/field.cli/README.md

 ```
 [field]
 name = MyField
+; Optional, which IP to bind the node on
+bindAddress = 0.0.0.0
+port = 21310
+; If you want Field to generate a custom id, instead of using machine-id.
+; This is the safest and favored way:
+customFieldId = true

+; You can choose which Field(s) to connect to:
+fieldHostname[] = field.carriota.com:80
+; It can be several Fields.
+Just repeat:
+; fieldHostname[] = field.carriota.com:80
+; fieldHostname[] = another.field.com:8080
+; fieldHostname[] = mytest.field.com:5000

+; IRI connection details:
 IRIPort = 14265
 IRIHostname = localhost

 address = SOZAIPJMQUBOFCTDTJJDXCZEKNIYZGIGVDLFMH9FFBAYK9SWGTBCWVUTFHXDOUESZAXRJJCJESJPIEQCCKBUTVQPOW
 ; Alternatively to address, you can provide a (NEW) seed
-; In this case, the Field cient will be generating new, unused addresses dynamically.
+; In this case, the Field client will be generating new, unused addresses dynamically.
 ; seed = XYZ

-port = 21310
+; What jobs your node should be able to accept:
+; both true         - only attachToTangle jobs accepted
+; disableIRI false  - all jobs accepted
+; pow false         - no jobs accepted
+; both false        - all jobs except attachToTangle accepted
 pow = true
 disableIRI = false
-; If you want Field to generate a custom id, instead of using machine-id
-customFieldId = true
 ```

 ### Command line options